wanghaisheng/heytcm-docs/src/content/docs/guides/editing-the-grid.md

     - ![Field without hashes](/docs/guides/field/image-9.png)
 - Determined by the steps from the front of the field
 - The most negative Y-Checkpoint determines the height of the field
   - The steps should _always_ be negative with 0 being the front.
-If not, strange graphical things may happen and OpenMarch will warn you
+If not, strange graphical things may happen and HeyTCM will warn you
   - E.g. on a 50 foot tall floor with a step size of 24 inches
     - Front line = 0 steps
     - Back line = -25 steps